 Today I'm going to share a tutorial with you using the GO!
-Baby, making a Vintage Sheet HST Pillow!
+Baby, making a Vintage Sheet Half-Square Triangle Pillow.
 It's quilted and fully lined, featuring an envelope back.
-I used pink and yellow for mine, but you could use any colors you want! :)
+I used pink and yellow for mine, but you could use any colors you want.

-Regardless of the cutting method you use, you'll be making 25 HSTs that are 3.5" unfinished and 3" finished.
+Regardless of the cutting method you use, you'll be making 25 half-square triangles that are 3.5" unfinished and 3" finished.
 I've including measurements for both rotary cutting and GO!
 Baby cutting:

 If cutting with a rotary cutter:

 - (25) pink 4" squares

 If cutting with a GO!
 Baby Cutter with the HST-3" Triangle Die: